SuperBrava/LAP-2-Code-Challenge/README.md

 ## Requirements

 [  ] Your app should have a browser client allowing users to write a post with a title, a pseudonym and a body

 [  ] No login should be required to create a post or visit a post

 [  ] When a user hits 'publish', the post should be stored in a database and the client redirected to a show path

 [  ] The user should be able to access their post using that show path even after a server restart

 [  ] Edit and delete functionality is not required

 ## Getting started code
 ```

 ```

+## Getting started code

+Features

+> Uses Bootstrap

+>